waiwera/waiwera/doc/user/setup_source_networks.rst

 Reinjector name
 ---------------

-Like a group, a reinjector can be given a name using its **"name"** value, which can be an arbitrary string.
+Like a group, a reinjector can be given a name using its **"name"** value, which can be an arbitrary string (up to 32 characters in length).
 This is optional, unless the reinjector is to be referenced by another reinjector (for example, if it serves as an output or overflow from another reinjector), in which case a name will be needed.

 The name must also be unique, that is, no other sources, groups or reinjectors may have the same name.